telosnetwork/delphi-oracle-bridge/README.md

 ### DelphiOracleConsumer

-Example implementation of a consumer with a callback function
+Example implementation of a consumer with a DelphiOracleBridge `request` call and a callback function

 ### GasOracleBridge